Family Matters: Language Transfer and Merging for Adapting Small LLMs to Faroese: Results and Discussion

 \paragraph{Perplexity} Full fine-tuning consistently outperforms LoRA in reducing perplexity, showing that the increased learning capacity is crucial for core language modeling.
 The effect is even stronger when multiple transfer languages are merged, where LoRA consistently underperforms.

-\paragraph{FoBLiMP} In Table~\ref{tab:mean_foblimp}, we see that for the smaller 135M model, LoRA outperforms full fine-tuning in 5 out of 6 cases for single languages, while for the 360M model the results are balanced (3 wins each).
-Looking at all individual tasks in Figure~\ref{fig:lora-vs-cpt-la}, LoRA again has a clear advantage for the 135M model (34 wins vs. 23 for full fine-tuning, with 3 ties), but for the 360M model both methods perform similarly, with full tuning having a slight edge.
-For merges, however, both the mean scores in Table~\ref{tab:mean_foblimp} and the win rates in Figure~\ref{fig:lora-vs-cpt-la} indicate that full fine-tuning is better overall.
-These findings highlight that LoRA performs surprisingly well for the 135M model, capturing syntactic transfer efficiently despite being more parameter-efficient.
-Interestingly, this contradicts our initial assumption that higher learning capacity is more important for acquiring linguistic skills, while preventing catastrophic forgetting would primarily benefit comprehension tasks.
+\paragraph{FoBLiMP} In the mean results in Table~\ref{tab:mean_foblimp}, we observe that for the smaller 135M model, LoRA outperforms full fine-tuning in 5 out of 6 single-language settings.
+For the 360M model, however, performance is evenly split, with three wins each.
+Considering win rates across all individual tasks yields a similar pattern.
+For the 135M model, LoRA shows a clear advantage (22 wins vs.\ 7 for full fine-tuning, with 3 ties).
+In contrast, for the 360M model the two methods perform comparably, with a slight edge for full fine-tuning (12 wins for LoRA vs.\ 16 for full fine-tuning, with 2 ties).
+For merged transfer setups, both the mean scores in Table~\ref{tab:mean_foblimp} and the overall win rates indicate an advantage for full fine-tuning.
+Across these conditions, LoRA achieves 8 wins, compared to 22 for full fine-tuning.
+These findings highlight that LoRA performs surprisingly well for individial languages in the 135M model.
+It captures syntactic transfer efficiently despite its parameter-efficiency.
+This contradicts our initial assumption that higher learning capacity is more important for acquiring linguistic skills, while preventing catastrophic forgetting would primarily benefit comprehension tasks.

-\paragraph{FoBCoMP} results for full tuning and LoRA are compared in Figure~\ref{fig:lora-vs-cpt-tc}.
-Full tuning consistently outperforms LoRA: full tuning achieves 35 wins compared to 22 for LoRA (with 3 ties; see Figure~\ref{fig:lora-vs-cpt-tc}).
-This may seem counterintuitive, as fine-grained language skills are not obviously critical for comprehension tasks.
-However, it is possible that full tuning provides a more stable adaptation process, which benefits performance on these datasets.

-\paragraph{Model size effects} Differences between full tuning and LoRA are mainly driven by the 135M model.
-For the 360M model, margins between both approaches are small, suggesting that larger models are more robust to adaptation method choice.
+\paragraph{FoBCoMP} Overall, full fine-tuning consistently outperforms LoRA, achieving 35 wins compared to 22 for LoRA (with 3 ties).
+At first glance, this may seem somewhat unexpected, as fine-grained linguistic adaptation is not obviously more crucial for text comprehension tasks than for acceptability judgments.
+However, full fine-tuning may enable a more thorough and stable adaptation of the model, which in turn benefits performance on these datasets.
+The overall difference is primarily driven by the 135M model.
+Here, full fine-tuning clearly dominates (22 wins vs.\ 6 for LoRA, with 2 ties).
+For the 360M model, by contrast, the margin is small (16 wins for LoRA vs.\ 13 for full fine-tuning, with 1 tie), suggesting that the larger models are less sensitive to the choice of adaptation method and generally more robust across setups.

 \paragraph{Human Ratings} for sentence continuation (Table~\ref{tab:all-scores_sentence}) give mixed results: For merges, LoRA models score higher than fully tuned models (3.436 versus 3.361), while for Icelandic-only models, the fully tuned model scores higher (3.413 versus 3.396).
 However, for summarization (Table~\ref{tab:summ_performance}), the results are very clear: Fully tuned models score much higher.
 The fully tuned Icelandic model achieves the highest performance of all with a task completion score of 3.01 and linguistic quality score of 4.11, while LoRA models perform substantially worse, with LoRA-Merge$^{is+}$ scoring only 1.03 in task completion and 1.64 in linguistic quality.
 This strong difference suggests that full tuning provides a better, or at least more stable, surface for preserving linguistic skills during downstream task fine-tuning.
 Interpretations that full tuning benefits the higher-level organizational task of summarization may be possible but should be done cautiously, given the noise added by the task fine-tuning setup with very little data that we use for summarization.